Special assistance during COVID-19

 Switching supplier is not the only way to save money on your energy bills.
 If you think you’re paying too much, contact your current supplier to make sure you’re on the best tariff for you.
 Your bill must give information about their cheapest tariff and how much money you could save.

 You could also ask your supplier what support they offer for older people.
 You may qualify for free services such as gas safety checks if you put yourself on their Priority Services Register.
 Some suppliers also offer financial assistance for people on a low income and you may be able to get a grant to improve your home insulation, for example.
+Contact your own supplier first, and see our factsheet Extra help with essential costs if you’re on a low income.
+Find out if you might qualify for a local or national grant scheme at Simply Energy Advice.

 You could also make savings if you: